-8.1 Model setup (Std & Adv GUI)
+8.1 Model setup (Standard & Advanced GUI)

 The model page provides various model configuration options.
+Access it from the main menu via 'Model menu' followed by 'Model setup'.

 File: The File spin-box allows loading a new model, copying the existing model to a new location, resetting the current model to the default (all configuration is lost), and loading templates (see 8.1.1 Predefined Model Templates).
-Note that changing models may result in a safety message being displayed (see 5.1 Safety System).
+Note that changing models may result in a safety message being displayed (see 4.1 Safety System).